Police Inspector banner

 A career as a Rigging Foreman offers a challenging and rewarding opportunity for those who enjoy hands-on work, problem-solving, and leading a team.
 If you're detail-oriented, safety-conscious, and have a knack for technical work, this could be the perfect career path for you.

-What Does a Havaldar Do?
+What Does a Sergeant Do?

-How to Become a Havaldar
+How to Become a Sergeant in India:

 • Physical Fitness: Maintaining a high level of physical fitness.

-• Communication Skills: Clear and effective communication.
+• Communication Skills: Effective verbal and written communication.

 Important Points to Consider